 The bottom line: Shop!
 It’s not only the quoted rate.
 It’s what you can actually get as an offer.
 Two companies (or more) could give you the same rating class, say Super preferred (Preferred Plus) but you can’t qualify for one but might for the other!
-On the Lifeinsure.com quoting engine, insurance company A may quote you $950 per year for Preferred Plus and Company B $1050 but you can’t qualify for company A!
+On the Lifeinsure.com quoting engine, Company A may quote you $950 per year for Preferred Plus and Company B $1050 but you can’t qualify for Company A!
 An experienced online broker can help you choose.

 What does an extra rate or table rating mean and how is it calculated?

 When you get above standard rates because of medical history or other history, you might be offered what is called a These are policies that are higher in risk for the insurance company.
 Here’s where shopping with a good insurance agency with multiple companies becomes imperative.
 Rated policies are rated according to a table and the extra premium is sometimes called a “Table rating.”

 Extra tables go from 1 to 16 (or higher).
 Not every company goes to 16.
 Some companies will only rate term life insurance a certain amount and then above that decline to offer insurance.
 Some life insurance companies use an equivalent letter system as in Table B (equivalent to Table 2) or Table F (Table 6).
 Each table is a 25% increase in the term insurance rate, so a Table 2 would be 50% more than the Standard rate, Table 4 would be 100% higher etc.